 Meet Collectors Carnival Show Promotions

 The Pace’s goal for that first Collectors Carnival show in 1992 was to bring together the best quality antique & vintage collectible dealers they could find from the tri-state region.
 That meant hitting the road most weekends to attend a wide variety of antiques & collectibles shows and flea markets of various sizes and calibers throughout the Ohio valley to meet and personally invite them to come give Collectors Carnival Shows in Evansville a try.
-Putting to use their hard work ethic, business sense for organization and communication and desire to treat others fairly, the Paces’ goal remains the same today with their quarterly shows that take place every January, April, August and October when 100 to 300 quality vendors fill up to eight buildings plus outside field spaces on the beautiful, park-like grounds of the Vanderburgh Co.
-Fairgrounds at the north end of Evansville.
+Putting to use their hard work ethic, business sense for organization and communication and desire to treat others fairly, the Paces’ goal remains the same today with their shows that take place every April, August and October when 300 quality vendors fill up to eight buildings plus outside field spaces on the beautiful, park-like grounds of the Gibson County Fairgrounds in Princeton Indiana.

 Laura Wilderman, owner of Vintage Collections Antique Mall in Uptown Mount Carmel, IL agrees.
 After some initial skepticism about the amount of work Laura thought it would take to do a show, she tried it out and now would not miss being a vendor at a Collectors Carnival Show.
 “I love the organization and promotion of the show.” says Laura.
 As a dealer and antique mall owner, Laura is always looking for those affordable, one-of-a-kind items that are ‘fun’, adding that “Suzie and the dealers make it fun!”